 - 4.1.1 Since 1st November 2012, when the Protection of Freedoms Act 2012 amended RIPA 2000, the framework governing how local authorities use RIPA has changed.
 Authorisation of the use of certain covert powers, including the use of directed surveillance, will only have effect once an order approving the authorisation has been granted by a Justice of the Peace.
-This new judicial approval mechanism is in addition to the existing authorisation process.
+This judicial approval mechanism is in addition to the existing authorisation process.
 The current processes of assessing necessity and proportionality, completing the RIPA application forms and seeking authorisation from an Authorising Officer remain the same. - 4.1.2 Therefore, there is a two-stage process.
 First, an authorisation must be obtained from an Authorising Officer.
 Secondly, approval of the authorisation must be obtained from a Justice of the Peace.
 This involves applying to a Magistrates Court.
 Further detail about the judicial approval process is set out in paragraphs 4.1.18 to 4.1.23. - 4.1.3 Authorising Officers will be nominated in writing by the Monitoring Officer following the Monitoring Officer being satisfied they are appropriately trained to undertake the task. - 4.1.4 Written authorisations must be completed whenever an investigation involves the use of Directed Surveillance.
 This provides lawful authority to carry out covert surveillance.
-Authorisation must be sought before surveillance is undertaken. - 4.1.5 All applications for authorisation of Directed Surveillance must be in writing and record: - the grounds on which authorisation is sought (i.e. for the prevention and detection of crime and disorder only); NB The power to authorise surveillance exists only for the prevention and detection of crime and disorder and no other purpose - an assessment of the Directed Surveillance Crime Threshold.
+Authorisation must be sought before surveillance is undertaken. - 4.1.5 All applications for authorisation of Directed Surveillance must be in writing and record: - the grounds on which authorisation is sought (i.e. for the prevention and detection of crime and disorder only); NB The power to authorise surveillance exists only for the prevention and detection of crime and disorder and no other purpose for local authorities. - an assessment of the Directed Surveillance Crime Threshold.
 Directed surveillance can only be authorised under RIPA to prevent or detect criminal offences that are either punishable, whether on summary conviction or indictment, by a maximum term of at least 6 months imprisonment.
 (There are certain specified offences related to the underage sale of alcohol or tobacco which are exempt from the directed surveillance crime threshold.
 However, investigation of these offences does not form part of the Borough Council's functions). - Further information about the implications of the Directed Surveillance Crime Threshold are outlined in paragraph 4.1.6 below

-- consideration of why the Directed Surveillance is proportionate to what it seeks to achieve: - that other options for the gathering of information have been considered and that Directed Surveillance is necessary - the identity or identities, where known, of those to be the subject of Directed Surveillance; - the action to be authorised and level of authority required; - an account of the investigation or operation; - an explanation of the information which it is desired to obtain as a result of the authorisation; - any potential for collateral intrusion; - the likelihood of acquiring any confidential material.
+- consideration of why the Directed Surveillance is proportionate to what it seeks to achieve; - what other options for the gathering of information have been considered and that Directed Surveillance is necessary; - the nature of the surveillance; - the identity or identities, where known, of those to be the subject of Directed Surveillance; - the action to be authorised and level of authority required; - an account of the investigation or operation; - an explanation of the information which it is desired to obtain as a result of the authorisation; - any potential for collateral intrusion and why such intrusion is justified; - the likelihood of acquiring any confidential or privileged material, and the details of such material; - where the purposes include obtaining information subject to legal privilege, as an explanation as to why there are exceptional and compelling circumstances that make this necessary.